 M5.
 Each Balancing Authority will have evidence that its AGC is able to change operating modes to correspond to current operating conditions, as required in R5.

-Forms of acceptable evidence of compliance with R5 include but are not limited to any one of the following:
+Evidence may include, but is not limited to:

-Screen shots from Energy Management System,
+Screen shots from Energy Management System

-Demonstration using an off-line system.
+Demonstration using an off-line system

 R6.
-Each Balancing Authority shall compute and upload hourly Net Actual Interchange (NAI) to the Interchange Software no later than 50 minutes after each hour.
+Each Balancing Authority shall upload hourly Actual Net Interchange (NIA) to the Interchange Software no later than 50 minutes after each hour.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Assessment]

 M6.
-Each Balancing Authority will have evidence that it computed and uploaded hourly Net Actual Interchange (NAI) to the Interchange Software no later than 50 minutes after each hour, as required in Requirement R6.
+Each Balancing Authority will have evidence that it uploaded hourly Actual Net Interchange (NIA) to the Interchange Software no later than 50 minutes after each hour, as required in Requirement R6.

 Evidence may include, but is not limited to: